- Why traditional performance reviews are outdated

 Goal setting and tracking

-Tracking goals offers a more accurate look into performance, Caitlin says.
+Tracking progress toward goals across the enterprise offers a more meaningful perspective on performance, Caitlin says.
 “What’s the impact my work has achieved based on my sphere of influence?” she asks.
 “A lot of that can be determined by goal achievement.”
-Seeing employees check off goals demonstrates tangible growth and improves performance outcomes.
+Seeing employees check off goals demonstrates tangible growth

 Implementing modern performance management solutions